victordomingos/optimize-images/README.md

-Try to optimize all image files in current working directory and all of its subdirectories, applying a quality of 65% to JPEG files and reducing the color palette of PNG and GIF files to just 64 colors:
+Try to optimize all image files in current working directory and all of its subdirectories, applying a quality of 65% to JPEG files and reducing the color palette of PNG files to just 64 colors:

 `optimize-images.py -q 60 -rc -mc 64 ./`
 `optimize-images.py --quality 60 --reduce-colors --max-colors 64 ./`